Darwin Waterfront Luxury Suites, Darwin, Northern Territory © William Cowan

-To use the public bus network in Darwin, you can purchase a Tap and Ride card or buy single tickets on board.
-The Tap and Ride card costs $20 and is available for purchase as you board the bus (cash only) or from bus interchanges.
-Once you have the Tap and Ride card, you can take 10 bus trips or use it for 7 consecutive days of unlimited travel before your credit runs out.
+To use the public bus network in Darwin, you can purchase a Tap and Ride card or buy single tickets on board (cash only).
+The Tap and Ride card is available for purchase as you board the bus (cash only) or from bus interchanges.
+Once you have the Tap and Ride card, you can take 10 bus trips or use it for seven consecutive days of unlimited travel before your credit runs out.
 To start your ride, tap your card on the card reader when you board.

-For single tickets, fares are $3 per ride and tickets are valid for 3 hours from purchase.
-Daily tickets are also available for $7, which gives you one full day of unlimited bus travel.
+If you choose not to buy a Tap and Ride card, you can use single tickets, valid for three hours from purchase, or daily tickets, which gives you one full day of unlimited bus travel.
 Tickets can be purchased as you board the bus, using cash only.

 Most buses in Darwin travel between bus interchanges.
 The most useful bus for visitors is the route 4 bus which travels from Darwin Bus Interchange to Casuarina Bus Interchange via the waterfront.
-This bus stops by popular attractions such as Crocosaurus Cove, Mindil Beach Sunset Market, Museum and Art Gallery, and Fannie Bay Gaol.
+This bus stops by popular attractions such as Crocosaurus Cove, Mindil Beach Sunset Market, Museum and Art Gallery Northern Territory, and Fannie Bay Gaol.
 Services run every 10-35 minutes throughout the day.

 The Big Bus Tours hop-on, hop-off bus is another great way to see Darwin’s city attractions.
-You can purchase a 1-day ticket for $42 or a 2-day ticket for $62.
-Tickets are available for purchase on the day, though a 10% discount is available if you pre-book your tickets online.
+You can purchase a one-day or two-day ticket.
+Tickets are available for purchase on the day, though a discount is available if you pre-book your tickets online.
 The bus will take you from the Tourist Information Centre to all the major sights including Cullen Bay Marina, Darwin Military Museum, and the Waterfront Precinct.

 Getting to and from the airport